AELSchauer/MentorSHIP/README.md

 ## Running / Development

-Because of the Oauth Census, you must follow these special instructions for setting up and running a local server.
+So because of the Oauth Census had to use there are special instructions for running a local server.
+This walkthrough will get you set up to run a local HTTPS server so you can run dev server and test locally.

 ## 1) Create your private key (any password will do, we remove it below)